LED Blinking Tutorial STM32F4 Discovery Board – GPIO Pins with HAL Library

 } GPIO_TypeDef;

-HAL GPIO library provides these functions to control, initialize and de-initialize GPIO pins.
+The HAL GPIO library provides functions to initialize, control, and de-initialize GPIO pins.
+The most important of these for LED blinking is HAL_GPIO_Init()

 void HAL_GPIO_Init(GPIO_TypeDef *GPIOx, GPIO_InitTypeDef *GPIO_Init)